passy1977/Archlinux_Framework13AMD_FullEncryption_TMP2.0_Xfce4/README.md

  - Last sector ...: <enter>
  - Command: p (check if all partition have a right dimensioning)
  - Command: w

+to set the first EFI partition when fdisk is still open:
+ - t
+ - 1
+ - 1
+ - w

 > [!WARNING]
 > The first partition must be EFI type